msalamat/GOL/README.md

   open to the /loads folder.
 You can't select any other extension other than .ser so in a way it is safe.

-* saved data is made in a folder called loads.
+* Saved data is made in a folder called loads.
 If you don't have one, the program will make one for you.

 * I put the bulk of the action in a method called `act()`.
 This method